Experiment brainstorm

 Likelihood - how likely is the failure?
 Has it happened before?
 What conditions would have to be present for it to occur and how likely are those conditions?
 Don’t spend time on failures whose conditions represent a much wider impact, such as national or planet-scale outages, but equally, don’t rule out failures that seem unlikely.
 At one client we used a highly available, cloud database service, fully managed by a leading public cloud provider.
 We had absolute confidence it would never fail, until one day a regular infrastructure-as-code deployment deleted the database and its backups (ironically due to cloud configuration changes designed to increase resilience).
 Question all assumptions!

 Expected response (MTTR) - how do you expect the system and team around it to respond when the failure occurs?
-Will a circuit breaker kick in and requests be later retried?
+Will a kick in and requests be later retried?
 Will alerts fire?
 Will the team quickly notice and know what to do?

 Mental model - how well understood is the failure and the impacted architectural parts?
 Complex systems that are hard to reason about are also hard to support, especially when something goes wrong.